-Object-oriented programming (OOP) is a programming language model organized around "objects" rather than "actions" and data rather than logic.
+Object-oriented programming (OOP) is a programming language model organized around objects rather than "actions" and data rather than logic.
 Historically, a program has been viewed as a logical procedure that takes input data, processes it, and produces output data.

 The programming challenge was seen as how to write the logic, not how to define the data.
 Object-oriented programming takes the view that what we really care about are the objects we want to manipulate rather than the logic required to manipulate them.
-Examples of objects range from human beings (described by name, address, and so forth) to buildings and floors (whose properties can be described and managed) down to the little widgets on your computer desktop (such as buttons and scroll bars).
+Examples of objects range from human beings (described by name, address, and so forth) to buildings and floors (whose properties can be described and managed) down to the little widgets on a computer desktop (such as buttons and scroll bars).

 The concepts and rules used in object-oriented programming provide these important benefits: